myawesomehub/connectME/README.md

 # ConnectME

 ConnectMe is a Node App which is querying the data from MySQL database .
-I am using mysql package inorder to connect my database with node app .

 ---
 ## Requirements